Sujal-Burad/EE-2703---Applied-Programming-Lab/README.md

 <br>

-This is a basic **Python** programming course that is provided to 2nd year B. Tech students studying Electrical Engineering at Indian Institute of Technology Madras (IIT-M).
+This is a **Python** programming course that is provided to 2nd year B. Tech students studying Electrical Engineering at Indian Institute of Technology Madras (IIT-M).

 <br>